fakerieh/Lite-Blur-Control-Center-For-HyperOS/README.md

 > ⚠️ **Root access is required** to use this module.
 (Magisk or KernelSU)

+---
-## ❓NON-Root
+## ❓Non-Root
-For NON-Root device watch the tutorial here
+For Non-Root device watch the tutorial here

 [![Watch on TikTok](https://img.shields.io/badge/Tutorial%20Video-TikTok-blueviolet?style=for-the-badge&logo=tiktok&logoColor=white)](https://www.tiktok.com/@emerald_g99/video/7451981653653654790?is_from_webapp=1&sender_device=pc&web_id=7509390879649957384)